OxCGRT/covid-policy-tracker/README.md

 ### Subnational data

 In addition to country-level data, our primary dataset additionally includes some subnational data.
-So far we have incorporated data for US states, Brazillian states, and UK devolved nations into the primary dataset on this covid-policy-tracker repository.
+So far we have incorporated data for US states, Brazilian states, and UK devolved nations into the primary dataset on this covid-policy-tracker repository.
 These subnational entities are included in our [/data/OxCGRT_latest.csv](data/OxCGRT_latest.csv) and [/data/OxCGRT_latest_withnotes.csv](data/OxCGRT_latest_withnotes.csv).
 But no other CSVs at this stage.

 Subnational data can be interpreted using the main [codebook](documentation/codebook.md), with additional guidance on subnational-specific interpretation available in the [documentation folder](documentation/subnational_interpretation.md).
 The state data included in our primary dataset aims to describe the overall policy environment that applies to residents of the state, and so includes policies set by the national government where those values are more stringent than state-level action.
 For data that focuses only on subnational policies, see our additional datasets in the [OxCGRT/USA-covid-policy](https://github.com/OxCGRT/USA-covid-policy) and [OxCGRT/Brazil-covid-policy](https://github.com/OxCGRT/Brazil-covid-policy) respositories.